Take a Walk on the Wildlife Side

 The best way to sight this rare creature is to walk slowly and scan tree trunks at about head height or lower, or by guided tour such as those led by a Mossman Gorge Indigenous guide.

-In Queensland there are many places to get close and personal, minus the danger.
-Take a Daintree River Cruise or a Hartley’s Crocodile Adventures Cruise in Tropical North Queensland, learn about crocs at the late Steve Irwin’s Australia Zoo on the Sunshine Coast or, if adventure is more your thing, zoom over the crocs at the Cairns Zoom and Wildlife Dome.
+In Queensland there are many places to get close and personal, minus the danger, of seeing a full-grown saltwater crocodile.
+Take a Daintree River Cruise or a Hartley’s Crocodile Adventures Cruise in Tropical North Queensland.

 This cute, hoppy Australian marsupial is legendary across the world, but the best area to spot these unique creatures is at Cape Hillsborough National Park, located about 20 kilometres north of Mackay.